NorskRegnesentral/skchange/docs/source/developer_guide/index.rst

 Before opening a new issue, please search the existing issues to see if your problem or idea has already been reported.

-In your bug report, please include as many details as possible.
+In your bug report, please include as many details as possible: the Skchange version, your Python version and operating system, a minimal reproducible example, and the full traceback.

 In your feature request, please describe the behaviour you want and why.
 Also provide a code example of before (if applicable) and after the feature is